FEATHERS: Federated Architecture and Hyperparameter Search: FEATHERS

-\textbf{Discretizing the Architecture.} Since differentiable NAS requires a continuous relaxation of the architectural sapce $\mathcal{A}$, we have to discretize the architecture learned by HANF after training.
-In this work we make the cell-architecture discrete by selecting the top $k$ operations with the highest associated architectural weight over all cells.
-An additional restriction ensures that no operation connects the same two nodes.
+\textbf{Discretizing the Architecture.} Since differentiable NAS requires a continuous relaxation of the architectural sapce $\mathcal{A}$, the architecture learned by FEATHERS has to be discretized after training.
+This is done by selecting the top $k$ operations with the highest architectural weight over all cells.
+Also, no operation is allowed to connect the same two nodes.